mvolkmann/blog/src/swift-ui.md

     var body: some View {
         VStack {
-            // Renders in green.
+            // Renders in red when run in the Simulator
+            // and in green when run in Preview.
             Text("in ContentView").foregroundColor(primaryColor)
-            // Overrides default value of primaryColor
+            // Override the default value of primaryColor
             // for all views under ChildView.
             ChildView().environment(\.primaryColor, .blue)